-Twelve Chinese Animal Birth Signs might sound new to you.
-But what if I tell you that these are the Chinese animals that rotate over a 12-year cycle?
+Twelve Chinese animal birth signs might sound new to you; but what if I told you that they’re the Chinese animals that rotate over a 12-year cycle?!
 You may immediately know what they are.
 You might even know that after the year of the DOG comes the year of the PIG.

 You are correct!

 We are talking about the same 12 Chinese animals.
 Some people call them the Chinese zodiac.
 Some call them the Chinese horoscope.

 Chinese people call this set of twelve animals 十二生肖 (shí èr shēng xiaào).
 The literal translation of 十二生肖 (shí èr shēng xiaào) is “twelve birth resemblance.”